Bloglish

 • He thinks the meeting is on Monday.
 I think it’s on Tuesday.

-• Think as an action in progress with Present Continuous
+• to think as an action in progress with Present Continuous.

 • Please turn down the music.
 I’m thinking.